emastho/vixenydocs/src/routes/perspective/create-vixeny/+page.md

 ### Plugins and Templates

-#### Example of Using Typebox plugin
+#### Example of Using the Typebox Plugin

-As we know from the core introduction, plugins only exist if they are included in the `options`, here a basic implementation but by default all files are set up in `create-vixeny`.
+As we know from the core introduction, plugins only exist if they are included in the `options`.
+Here is a basic implementation, but by default all files are set up in `create-vixeny`.

 You can find this file at `src/plugins`.

 <Tabs data={tab0}/>

-#### Example of Using Pug Template
+#### Example of Using the Pug Template

-Most of the templates have a :
+Most of the templates have a:

-- `default`: Gives an object to all the templates for compilation.
+- `default`: Provides an object to all the templates for compilation.
 - `preserveExtension`: Removes the extension of the file.
 - `petition`: Enables a semi-static route using a petition for all the routes in the wildcard.

-In the next example we will use pug so, let's create a file called `hello.pug`.
+In the next example, we will use Pug.
+So, let's create a file called `hello.pug`.

 1. Create a `hello.pug` file:
    ```pug